szeller/whatsontv/docs/refactoring-plan.md

      - `src/tests/utils/console.test.ts` → Move to `src/tests/implementations/console/consoleOutputImpl.test.ts`
      - `src/tests/utils/gotHttpClient.test.ts` → Move to `src/tests/implementations/gotHttpClientImpl.test.ts`

-2. 🔄 Fix Import Paths in Tests
+5. 🔄 Fix Import Paths in Tests
    - Update all import statements in test files to use the new file paths
    - Ensure tests are using the correct implementations
    - Fix type errors related to mocking interfaces

-3. 🔄 Clean Up Empty Directories
+6. 🔄 Clean Up Empty Directories
    - Remove empty `src/services` directory
    - Remove empty `src/formatters` directory

-4. 🔄 Update CLI Entry Point
+7. 🔄 Update CLI Entry Point
    - Ensure `cli.ts` is using the container properly
    - Remove any direct instantiation of services

-5. 🔄 Update Slack Entry Point
+8. 🔄 Update Slack Entry Point
    - Ensure `slack.ts` is using the container properly
    - Remove any direct instantiation of services

-6. 🔄 Improve Test Mocking
+9. 🔄 Improve Test Mocking
    - Simplify mocking approach in tests
    - Use consistent patterns for mocking across all tests
    - Fix TypeScript errors in test files

 ### Next Steps

+1. Address the utility method issues in TvMazeServiceImpl:
+   - Remove `formatTime` and `sortShowsByTime` methods
+   - Update tests to use utility functions directly
+   - Resolve the duplicate `formatTime` function in dateUtils.ts and showUtils.ts

+2. Fix the `getShows` method signature in TvMazeServiceImpl to match the interface

-1. Complete the test file refactoring by moving and renaming test files to match the new structure
+3. Complete the test file refactoring by moving and renaming test files to match the new structure

-2. Update import paths in all test files to use the new file paths
+4. Update import paths in all test files to use the new file paths

-3. Fix TypeScript errors in test files, particularly related to mocking
+5. Fix TypeScript errors in test files, particularly related to mocking

-4. Remove empty directories that are no longer needed
+6. Remove empty directories that are no longer needed

-5. Run the full test suite to ensure all tests pass with the new structure
+7. Run the full test suite to ensure all tests pass with the new structure

-6. Clean up any remaining references to old file paths or structures
+8. Clean up any remaining references to old file paths or structures

-This refactoring is approximately 70% complete, with the main application code structure in place but test files still needing updates to align with the new structure.
+This refactoring is approximately 75% complete, with the main application code structure in place but several cleanup tasks and test file updates still needed to fully align with the clean architecture principles.